Sparse Estimation using Bayesian Hierarchical Prior Modeling for Real and Complex Linear Models: Introduction

-We first present a 2-L hierarchical prior model inspired by the GSM model for both real and complex weights.
-By selecting each mixing density $p(\gamma_l)$, $l=1,\ldots,L$, to be a gamma pdf, a Bessel K pdf is obtained for the marginal prior of each of the entries in $\vect{\alpha}$ \cite{Barndorff-Nielsen1982,Gneiting1997,Eltoft2006}.
-The Bessel K pdf does not only encompass the modeling of the Laplace pdf as a special case,\footnote{The Bessel K pdf is in turn a special case of even a larger class of generalized hyperbolic distributions \cite{Barndorff-Nielsen1982}, obtained when the mixing density is a Generalized Inverse Gaussian pdf.} but also introduces new degrees of freedom that allow for novel priors to be used in SBL.
-In the particular case where the dictionary matrix $\matr{H}$ is orthonormal, we demonstrate that the MAP estimator is a generalization of the soft-thresholding rule with degree of sparseness depending on the selection of the shape parameter of the gamma pdf $p(\gamma_l)$.
-Additionally, we show that the prior model has a strong connection to the Bayesian formalism of the group LASSO \cite{Lee2010,Kyung2010}.
-A 3-L hierarchical model is also investigated that results from an extension of the 2-L model.
-For $\matr{H}$ orthonormal the MAP estimator is, in this case, a generalization of the hard-thresholding rule, with the shape parameter of $p(\gamma_l)$ determining again the sparseness property of the estimator.
-Finally, we apply the fast inference scheme in \cite{Tipping2003} to the 2-L and 3-L hierarchical structures to design sparse estimators for $\vect{\alpha}$.
-As these structures encompass those used in \cite{Tipping2003} and \cite{Babacan2010}, the iterative algorithms derived in these publications can be seen as instances of our estimation algorithms.
-We provide numerical results that reveal the superior performance of our estimators with respect to convergence speed, sparseness, and mean-squared error (MSE) of the estimators.
-Most remarkably, the 2-L prior model leads to an estimator that outperforms the state-of-the-art Bayesian and non-Bayesian sparse estimators.
+Starting in Section~\ref{sec:prior_models}, we first present a GSM model for both real and complex sparse signal representation where the mixing pdf $p(\gamma_i)$ is selected to be a gamma pdf.
+When $\w$ is real, the marginal prior pdf $p(\w)$ equals the product of Bessel K pdfs \cite{Barndorff-Nielsen1982,Gneiting1997,Eltoft2006}.\footnote{The Bessel K pdf is in turn a special case of even a larger class of generalized hyperbolic distributions \cite{Barndorff-Nielsen1982}, obtained when the mixing pdf is a Generalized Inverse Gaussian pdf.} We extend the Bessel K model to cover complex weights and model for this extension several penalty functions previously introduced for inferring real sparse weights.
+One important example is the hierarchical prior modeling inducing the $\ell_1$-norm penalty for complex weights.
+We then analyze the \ti{} and \tii{} estimators derived from the Bessel K model.
+We show that a sparsity-inducing prior for \ti{} estimation does not necessarily have this property for \tii{} estimation and, interestingly, a sparsity-inducing prior for real weights is not necessarily sparsity-inducing for complex weights.
+In the particular case where the dictionary matrix $\Hmat$ is orthonormal, we demonstrate, using the EM algorithm, that \ti{} and \tii{} estimators derived using the Bessel K model are generalizations of the soft-thresholding rule with degree of sparseness depending on the selection of the shape parameter of the gamma pdf $p(\gamma_i)$.
+Additionally, we show that this model has a strong connection to the Bayesian formalism of the group LASSO \cite{Lee2010,Kyung2010}.
+Note that the Bessel K model has been previously introduced for sparse signal representation \cite{Caron2008,Griffin2010}.
+However, these works were restricted to the inference of real weights and did not consider the relationship between \ti{} and \tii{} estimation.